paige-chang/Music-Recommendation-System/README.md

 ## Music just for you

 MusicBox is my project as an AI fellow at Insight Data Science.
-The goal of the project is to build a new generation of recommender system that learns patterns of user behavior using deep reinforcement learning.
+The goal of the project is to build a new generation of recommender system that learns patterns of user behavior through deep reinforcement learning.

 ## Overview